NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 that makes sense to you.

-If you want future incoming logs with the same auto\_case\_id like loglines in this particular case to be automatically assigned to this case, you have to tick the checkbox ``Assign newly incoming events based on Auto Case ID``.
+If you want future incoming logs with the same auto\_case\_id like log lines in this particular case to be automatically assigned to this case, you have to tick the checkbox ``Assign newly incoming events based on Auto Case ID``.

 .. figure:: ../images/image64.png